Mark Burchill: Enosis Neon Paralimni and Esan United

+International career

+In October 1999, Burchil made his debut for the senior side as 79th minute substitute in European Championship Qualifier against Bosnia And Herzegovina.
+His first start came later than month in a 3–0 win against Lithuania.

+He appeared as a substitute in both matches against England in the playoffs for the 2000 UEFA European Football Championship.

+In total he played for Scotland on 6 occasions with his final appearance coming in April 2000 in a friendly against The Netherlands.

 Coaching career

 On 25 March 2013, Burchill was named as a player/assistant manager of his home town club Livingston with Richie Burke to become the manager.
 However, Burchill was not eligible to play during the end of season 2012–13 due to international clearance not being received on time.
 He made his competitive debut for Livingston on 27 July 2013 in a Scottish Challenge Cup match against Berwick Rangers.

 Burchill was appointed caretaker manager of Livingston in December 2014.
 As manager he led the club to success in the 2014–15 Scottish Challenge Cup and also saved the side's Scottish Championship status on the final day.
 Midway through the following season, Burchill was sacked with the club sitting second bottom in the Championship.

+After his departure from Livingston, he worked as chief scout at AFC Bournemouth.
+When technical director Richard Hughes moved to Liverpool prior to the 2024–25 season, Burchill followed him to join the club's scouting team.

 Personal life

 His father's cousin is the Simple Minds musician Charlie Burchill.

-Burchill's daughter, Tiree Burchill, is a Scottish youth international with caps at U15 and U16 levels; as of July 2025, she was playing for Hamilton Academical, on loan from Celtic.
+Burchill's daughter, Tiree Burchill, is a Scottish youth international with caps at U15, U16, U17 and U19 levels; as of July 2025, she was playing for Hibs.